skrivle/react-stateful-component/Readme.md

 ## Contributing

-All contribution are more then welcome, feel free to open issues and/pr's.
+All contribution are more then welcome, feel free to open issues and pr's.

 running tests:
 ```